• Skip to primary navigation

 • Use your hands to roll the mixture into about 18 balls (about 1 ½ tablespoons of mixture per ball).
 If the mixture sticks to your hands, wet them with a bit of water.

-• Cover and refrigerate the balls for at least one hour before enjoying them.
+• Cover and refrigerate the balls for at least one hour before eating.
+This will allow the oats and chia seeds to soften and become chewy instead of crunchy.

 Video